abpframework/abp/docs/en/Dapr/Index.md

 * `dapr/subscribe`: Dapr uses this endpoint to get a list of subscriptions from the application.
 ABP automatically returns all the subscriptions for your distributed event handler classes and custom controller actions with the `Topic` attribute.
 * `api/abp/dapr/event`: The unified endpoint to receive all the events from Dapr.
 ABP dispatches the events to your event handlers based on the topic name.

-> **Since ABP will call `MapSubscribeHandler` internally, you should not manually call it anymore.** You can use the `app.UseCloudEvents()` middleware in your ASP.NET Core pipeline if you want to support the [CloudEvents](https://cloudevents.io/) standard.
+> **Since ABP will call `MapSubscribeHandler` internally, you should not manually call it anymore.** You must also add the `app.UseCloudEvents()` middleware in your ASP.NET Core pipeline if you plan to support receiving [Raw pub/sub messages](https://docs.dapr.io/developing-applications/building-blocks/pubsub/pubsub-raw/) which can be configured using the AbpSubscribeOptions class.

 ### Usage